-- Visitor activities should be undertaken in a manner so as to minimize adverse impacts on the southwest Anvers Island and Palmer Basin ecosystem and/or on the scientific activities in the Area; - Tour operators should provide visit schedules to National Programs operating in the Area in advance of their visits, which should be circulated to the Management Group as soon as they become available;

-- In addition to the above, tour vessels and yachts planning to visit Palmer Station should make contact with the station at least 24 hours before arrival to confirm details of the visit; - At Palmer Station, no more than 40 passengers should be ashore at any time; - Small boat cruising should avoid any disturbance of birds and seals, and take account of the 50 m operation limit around Restricted Zones; - Visitors should maintain a distance of 5 meters from birds or seals, to avoid causing them disturbance.
-Where practical, keep at least 15 meters away from Antarctic Fur seals; - Visitors should avoid walking on any vegetation, including grasses, mosses and lichens; - Visitors should not touch or disturb scientific equipment, research areas, or any other facilities or equipment; - Visitors should not take any biological, geological or other souvenirs, or leave behind any litter; - Within the group of islands in Arthur Harbor, tourist landings should be confined to the designated Visitor Zone on Torgersen Island (Appendix E).
+- 53. Visitor activities should be undertaken in a manner so as to minimize adverse impacts on the southwest Anvers Island and Palmer Basin ecosystem and/or on the scientific activities in the Area; - 54.
+Tour operators should provide visit schedules to National Programs operating in the Area in advance of their visits, which should be circulated to the Management Group as soon as they become available; - 55.
+In addition to the above, tour vessels and yachts planning to visit Palmer Station should make contact with the station at least 24 hours before arrival to confirm details of the visit; - 56.
+At Palmer Station, no more than 40 passengers should be ashore at any time; - 57.
+Small boat cruising should avoid any disturbance of birds and seals, and take account of the 50 m operation limit around Restricted Zones; - 58.
+Visitors should maintain a distance of 5 meters from birds or seals, to avoid causing them disturbance.
+Where practical, keep at least 15 meters away from Antarctic Fur seals; - 59.
+Visitors should avoid walking on any vegetation, including grasses, mosses and lichens; - 60.
+Visitors should not touch or disturb scientific equipment, research areas, or any other facilities or equipment; - 61.
+Visitors should not take any biological, geological or other souvenirs, or leave behind any litter.

-Appendix D Guidelines for Restricted Zones
+Appendix D: Guidelines for Restricted Zones

-Fifteen sites within the Area are designated Restricted Zones (Table D1).
+Fourteen sites within the Area are designated Restricted Zones (Table D1).